elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Naturally, it never runs because the page has already loaded.
-If the `DOMContentLoaded` event has already fired, adding a new event handler after the fact won't trigger that handler, as the event is missed.
+  <div><strong>Interview Response:</strong> If you set the `DOMContentLoaded` handler after the document is loaded, the handler will not be executed because the event has already occurred and won't be fired again.
+It needs to be registered before the DOMContentLoaded event is fired.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />